MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/int-data-mapping.md

 ## Field mapping

-With field mapping, you map a knowledge article received from the search provider (the source) to an attribute of the knowledge article entity (the target), based on an operation type.
+With field mapping, you map a knowledge article received from the search provider (the source property) to an attribute of the knowledge article entity (the target), based on an operation type.
+You need to use an operation type and then select the source property for the mapping.

 Article attributes are the knowledge article target field values.
 Operation types are the mapping patterns that map the source article to the article attributes of the knowledge article entity.
 More information: [Operation type mapping options](#operation-type-mapping-options).
 Source Property is the value that you define for each operation type.
 For example, if you select the **Direct** operation type, you'll have to select from the previously selected meta tags or the **HTML-Title** or **HTML-Body** tags.